-Upon hearing the eleven songs from Stand Up and Say No’s newest Album, The Hour Grows Darker, one is reminded of bands such as Interpol and The Strokes: there is a plethora of driving guitars and catchy melodies, as well as just enough swing to win over those inclined to dance.
+Upon hearing Stand Up and Say No’s one is reminded of bands such as Interpol and The Strokes: there is a plethora of driving guitars and catchy melodies, as well as just enough swing to win over those inclined to dance.
 However, unlike those purveyors of NYC fashion, grit and sex appeal who made their name in part by living the fast life, Nault is essentially a one-man songwriting machine who is focused on family, stability and the realization that those things will always matter most.

 Nault long ago abandoned a career in music.
 Like many musicians, he grew tired of playing to small crowds who simply did not care.
 According to Nault, he immediately sold all his instruments following his last gig in Quebec City – except for one guitar.
 Unable to shake the music-writing process, Nault used this guitar to write a collection of jingles that soon caught the ear of a Los Angeles-based licensing company.
 After his songs were placed in a series of popular car commercials, Nault realized that his dream of making a living via his music could coexist with his duties as a family man.